Basic DCP Job Tutorial (Node.js)

 Execute the Job and post-process the results.

-The example converts a string of lowercase characters into uppercase letters using the Distributive Compute Platform (DCP), giving you a hands-on introduction to distributed computation.
+The example converts a string of lowercase characters into uppercase letters using DCP, giving you a hands-on introduction to distributed computation.

 A more advanced tutorial will follow, covering topics such as: